robang74/redfishos/forum/quick-first-setup-guide.md

 About *Screenshot", the keys combination `volume up + down` is a much faster way to get your display screenshoted.

-About *Take a selfie*, it is a straighforward misdefined shortcut to the camera therefore
+About *Take a selfie*, it is a straightforward misdefined shortcut to the camera therefore

 * Settings:System -> Gesture -> Quick access to the Camera: OFF